 The worldwide increased knowledge of the environment and the risk of exhausting non-recoverable energy sources is a reason that various methods of using alternative resources have been sought.
 Solar energy is an inexhaustible source which, thanks to the programmes for the support of the construction of solar power plants is most often used.
 The need for problem-free operation of such a power plant is high-quality assembly, as well as regular maintenance and inspection of all panels.
 A fast, cheap and reliable method where it is possible to check the quality of a large area of solar panels is thermodiagnostics using the Workswell WIRIS thermal imaging system attached to the drone.

 Most of the mentioned defects result in the occurrence of hot places, known as hot spots.
-This is where there is an increased recombination of electrons and holes.
+This is where there is an increased recombination of electrons.
 Energy released during this process is radiated into the space as heat.
-These spots report excessive heating and the thermal difference compared with good cells can be higher than 50°C. This often leads to irreversible damage to the defective cell, as well as to the whole panel.
+These spots cause excessive heating and the thermal difference compared with good cells can be higher than 50°C. This often leads to irreversible damage to the defective cell, as well as to the whole panel.
 Inspection of individual photo voltaic cells is usually a difficult task.
-Either the panels are located at a high height on the roofs of buildings, or the area is large and a visual inspection is both time and financially demanding.
+Either the panels are located at a high height on the roofs of buildings, or the area is large, and a visual inspection is both time consuming and financially demanding.
 The omission of regular inspection once a year (detailed inspection a minimum of 1x per 4 years) can have fatal consequences in the form of fire.

 Use of thermal cameras during the diagnostics of photo voltaic panels

-The ideal solution to this problem is the application of thermal camera systems because the hot spots are significantly reflected on the thermal image (termogram) by contract colouring towards the surrounding.
+The ideal solution to this problem is the application of thermal camera systems because the hot spots are significantly reflected on the thermal image (termogram) by contrasting colours compared to the surrounding.
 In most cases it is not possible or safe to approach the panels with a thermal camera either in the case that the panels are located on sloped roofs or cases where passing between the panels is prevented by various obstacles (plants, roughness of the terrain …).
-For these reasons, an elegant and efficient solution is the fixation of the Workswell WIRIS on the drone.
+For these reasons, an elegant and efficient solution is the utilisation of the Workswell WIRIS on the drone.

 Technical construction of such measurement requires experience of controlling the drone with thermography.
-Therefore, the pilot of the drone is always present while the thermo diagnostician who controls the camera system, instructs the pilot on which panel it is necessary to focus when the problem is detected and stores images for later analysis.
+Therefore, the pilot of the drone is always present while the thermo diagnostician, who controls the camera system, instructs the pilot on which panel to focus on when the problem is detected and stores images for later analysis.

 Advantages of the Workswell WIRIS system